 MISSOURI SCHOOL OF DENTISTRY & ORAL HEALTH (MOSDOH)

-- Students will study the first two years on ATSU’s Kirksville, Mo., campus.
+- Students complete their first two years of study on ATSU’s Kirksville, Mo., campus.

-- Third and fourth year clinical education will be based in St. Louis, which will provide an adequate population base of patients in need of dental services.
-At least half of the fourth year clinical experiences will be distributed in Community Health Centers (CHCs) and other safety net clinics in Missouri and the Midwest Region, including our partner in Kirksville - the Northeast Missouri Health Council.
+- Third- and fourth-year clinical education is based in St. Louis, which provides an adequate population base of patients in need of dental services.
+At least half of the fourth-year clinical experiences are distributed in community health centers (CHCs) and other safety net clinics in Missouri and the Midwest, including our partner in Kirksville – the Northeast Missouri Health Council.

-- Forming partnerships with CHCs carries out our mission to serve underserved populations, including the uninsured, underinsured, and rural areas.
+- Forming partnerships with CHCs carries out MOSDOH’s mission to serve underserved populations, including the uninsured, underinsured, and rural areas.